 Comment 11:

 Quote/Paraphrase: “One of the challenges is how to take the family situation better into account when implementing work flexibility in such a way that it enhances work–life balance.
 One of the ways could be to relieve work and household burden, often a double burden for women when they also have a paid job (Hochschild and Machung 2003).
-Arrangements for example regulating working hours and applying flexible time-management models suited to the needs of the employee and his or her family.
+Arrangements include regulating working hours and applying flexible time-management models suited to the needs of the employee and his or her family.
 Other options are a professional network of family support services, including public childcare, elderly care services, different forms of leaves, as well as arrangements to outsource housework (De Ruijter and Van der Lippe 2007).
 Of course a discussion is needed who is responsible for these arrangements and to what extent.
 Is it the individual employee, the country individuals live in, or the organization of the employee?
 Most likely this will be a combination of all three, also partly dependent on the welfare regime of the country, and the sector the organization of the employee belongs to.
 Public policies and interventions are for example deeply embedded in Scandinavian culture.
 They may fit less with the cultures, habits and structures of other European welfare states, but organizations might take the lead more in these welfare states” pp. 376

 Essential Element: This comment is associated with the essential element, approaches of hermeneutics.